enderyolagel/enderyolagel/README.md

-# Data Scientist & Consultant
+# Data Scientist & Analytics Consultant

-Hey, I’m Ender, a Data Scientist living in Berlin.
+Hey, I’m Ender, a Data Scientist and Analytics Consultant living in Berlin.

 Previously, I worked for Microsoft, SoftwareONE and Oracle.
-I hold an MSc degree in Data Science at Hochschüle für Technik und Wirtschaft in Berlin.
+I hold my Master of Science degree in Data Science at Hochschüle für Technik und Wirtschaft in Berlin.

 In my last assignment, I developed an AI-driven Recommender System for Deutsche Telekom on T-Labs Artificial Intelligence team.